Grape syrup

 Grape syrup is a condiment made with concentrated grape juice.
 It is thick and sweet because of its high ratio of sugar to water.
 Grape syrup is made by boiling grapes, removing their skins, and squeezing them through a sieve to extract the juice.
-Like other fruit syrups, a common use of grape syrup is as a topping to sweet cakes, such as pancakes or waffles.
+Like other fruit syrups, a common use of grape syrup is as a topping for sweet cakes, such as pancakes or waffles.

 It is found in multiple Balkan, Middle Eastern and Caucasian cuisines, under a variety of names.

 Names and etymology

 The ancient Greek name for grape syrup is siraios (σιραίος), in the general category of hepsema (ἕψημα), which translates to 'boiled'.
 The Greek name was used in Crete and, in modern times, in Cyprus.

 In modern times, petimezi is the common name for Greek grape syrup.
 The word comes from the Persian petmez (پتمز), which usually refers to grape syrup, but is also used to refer to mulberry syrup, which is especially popular in Armenia, and other fruit syrups.
-In Turkey, it is known as pekmez, a word record in the 1073 dictionary Dīwān Lughāt al-Turk by Mahmud al-Kashgari.
-In Armenia, Iran, Azerbaijan and more West Asian countries, this grape syrup is known as doshab.
+In Turkey, it is known as pekmez, a word recorded in the 1073 dictionary Dīwān Lughāt al-Turk by Mahmud al-Kashgari.
+In Armenia, Iran, Azerbaijan and more West Asian countries, this grape syrup is known as doshab, and in Palestine, it is (دبس) dibs or dibes.
 Iranians also call it shir-e angoor.

 Vincotto (not to be confused with vino cotto) is the southern Italian term for grape syrup.
 It is made only from cooked wine grape must (mosto cotto), with no fermentation involved.
 There is no alcohol or vinegar content, and no additives, preservatives or sweeteners are added.
-It is both a condiment and ingredient used in either sweet or savory dishes.
+It is both a condiment and an ingredient used in either sweet or savory dishes.